On this page I'd like to discuss other livebearers which I'm keeping at home and which aren't mentioned in other categories on this website.

 Fry tend to have vertical bars o their bodies which will fade after a while and horizontal markings will appear afterwards.

-Below we've a couple of swamp guppies (micropoecilia picta).
+Below we've a couple of swamp guppies (Micropoecilia picta / Poecilia picta).
 This species is also known as Scarlet livebearer, painted guppy, poecila picta and peacock livebearer.

-A relative of the micropoecilia picta is the micropoecilia parae.
-I had two couples of the micropoecilia parae melanzona var red from an acquaintance of mine.
+In the beginning of the 21st century I had two couples of the Micropoecilia parae melanzona var red from an acquaintance of mine.
 And I got some yellow versions from somebody else who couldn't keep these fish alive.
 I've found out that he and the other acquaintance of mine had the same problem.
 Even I was struggling to keep them alive.

 But at the end I had still one specimen left of this strain.
 But again, it does prove that hybrids of far related species can be fertile!